Benita02/GroupWallet/README.md

 - Small community groups, cooperatives, and informal savings circles

 ## Key features
 - Group wallets with role-based members (treasurer, member)
+- Bulk deposit alerts get sent to all group members whenever someone contributes to the group wallet
 - Real-time contribution tracking: see who has/hasn't paid
 - Expense logging with photo receipts and comments
 - 51% approval required for withdrawals (prevents unilateral spending)